Contributor: Melissa Carey, LMFT, Director of Reasons Eating Disorder Center

 Isolation As “Coping”

-If you walk though the world in this way, isolating seems a logical response to that answer.
+If you walk through the world in this way, isolating seems a logical response to that answer.
 Who wants to be seen or experienced in that way?
 It is with this level of intense emotional pain that isolation becomes a welcomed disconnection from self and others.

 The focus on eating disorder behavior can provide a sense of belonging, perhaps to a mission or in the service of making one less thing wrong with you.